KusionStack/kusionstack.io/docs/kusion/2-getting-started/2-deliver-quickstart.md

 }
 ```

 The configuration file `main.k`, usually written by the **App Developers**, declares the customized configuration codes for `default` stack, including an `AppConfiguration` instance with the name of `quickstart`.
-The `quickstart` application consists of a `Workload` with the type of `kam.v1.workload.Service`, which runs a container named `quickstart` using the image of `kusionstack/kusion-quickstart:latest`.
+The `quickstart` application consists of a `Workload` with the type of `service.Service`, which runs a container named `quickstart` using the image of `kusionstack/kusion-quickstart:latest`.

 Besides, it declares a **Kusion Module** with the type of `network.Network`, exposing `8080` port to be accessed for the long-running service.